Miami Nonimmigrant Visa Lawyer

 - Form I-864 – Affidavit of support

-After admission to the U.S., your fiancé(e) may immediately apply for permission to work with the USCIS Service Center having jurisdiction over your place of residence.
+After admission to the U.S., your fiancé(e) may immediately apply for permission to work with the USCIS Service Center, which has jurisdiction over your place of residence.
 Any work authorization based on a nonimmigrant fiancé(e) visa would be valid for only 90 days after entry.

 Once you marry, the fiancé(e) may apply for permanent residence and remain in the United States while U.S. Citizenship and Immigration Services ("USCIS") processes the application.
 The K-1 fiancé(e) status automatically expires after 90 days.
 It cannot be extended.
 The fiancé(e) should leave the United States at the end of the 90 days if you do not marry.